trinker/pax/README.md

 <img src="inst/pax_logo/r_pax.png" width="20%", alt="">

 [**pax**](http://trinker.github.io/pax_dev) is a package template system that is NOT designed to be light weight.
-It is the delux, pax version of a package template.  **pax** is not flexible, rather it maintains and enforces a narrow package management philosophy.
+It is the delux, gold version of a package template.  **pax** is not flexible, rather it maintains and enforces a narrow package management philosophy.
 It expects the user will utilize:

 1. [GitHub](https://github.com) for repository sharing
 2. [RStudio](http://www.rstudio.com/) for GUI